Ezo chipmunk: Hibernation

 The Ezo chipmunk spends five to seven months each year in isolation and the dark, in hibernation in its underground nest in the middle of the forest; adult females average 211 days in hibernation, adult males 180 days, young females 194 days, and young males 169 days.
 Both males and females move to a new burrow each year, though with an array of available old burrows, they may decide to renovate and occupy one of these, females relocating on average 30 m and males 44 m.
-Prior to hibernation, unlike bears and bats, which build up significant fat reserves, the Ezo chipmunk concentrates on stockpiling: leaving aside fruits and animal matter, which quickly decay, come mid-September, having determined its burrow for the winter, it is particularly active in gathering the browning acorns of the Mongolian oak—returning with up to forty loads and a hundred-and-seventy acorns a day, they accumulate on average a store of some 1192 g of foodstuffs (though, due to the length of the period of hibernation, this only equates to c.
+Prior to hibernation, unlike bears and bats, which build up significant fat reserves, the Ezo chipmunk concentrates on stockpiling; leaving aside fruit and animal matter, which quickly decay, come mid-September, having determined its burrow for the winter, it is particularly active in gathering the browning acorns of the Mongolian oak, returning with up to forty loads and a hundred-and-seventy acorns a day, they accumulate on average a store of some 1192 g of foodstuffs (though, due to the length of the period of hibernation, this only equates to c.
 6 g a day).

 The excavated burrow includes a tunnel that may extend some 180 cm, a chamber for sleeping with a bed of leaves, paired storage spaces for food, and a toilet area.
 When finally entering its burrow, it blocks up the entrance with earth from inside.
 While timing depends on the individual, on average mature females enter hibernation when the temperature drops to 7 C, mature males and young females 4 C, and young males 0 C. While hibernating, the pulse and respiratory pulse rate slows (the latter by 50%–75%), and body temperature drops (to some 2.8–8 C), increasing again every ten days for a short spell of activity when it briefly awakens, eats, and visits its toilet area.
 At the end of the period of hibernation, a new exit is formed, averaging some 2 m from the original entrance.
 In years of early thaw, hibernation similarly ends early.
 The success of Ezo chipmunk hibernation is attested to by the relatively low mortality rate, below 5%.